A changing world needs online safety for children

 For the 20 & 30 something generation, the internet is something they have quietly mastered but they still remember a lot of how it was before the World Wide Web.

 So what can you do to help?
 It’s always good to talk to your children, as soon as they are old enough to understand, about protecting private information.
-Make sure you find a way to talk about internet safety in a comfortable way so that they are more likely to tell you if anything should happen to upset them.
+Make sure you find a way to talk about internet online safety for children in a comfortable way so that they are more likely to tell you if anything should happen to upset them.
 Limit online communication and always monitor and try to make sure the computer is placed in an open location.
 Check the history, if necessary, to monitor which sites have been accessed.
 Most importantly of all, make sure that your child’s time is managed, balance online life with real life as much as possible.
 Childhood is so brief, make sure they get chance to play and be free to experience the world outside windows.

 Turn on filtering and security features within search engines.
 Make sure that security is set to high in browsers and also see if any programs that are accessed on a regular basis can be made secure, like Facebook for example.
 When it comes to browser settings you can take advantage of Microsoft’s inbuilt security features.

 Like all things, it is mainly common sense and simple parenting that will provide online safety for children, but it is always worth keeping up to date with latest trends.
 Keep checking the Nybble Blog for updates and snippets.

 The NSPCC has some excellent information and tips on online safety for children: http://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/online-safety/talking-your-child-staying-safe-online/